patrickbucher/docs/git/git.md

     git blame [file]

-Show the repository's history of commits:
+Show the repository's history of commits (also in one line and with statistics):

+    git log
     git log --oneline
+    git log --stat

 # Configuration (`git config`)